InputStreamReader and OutputStreamWriter Classes

 - The integer

-. - This method writes the corresponding character to the file.
+65is the ASCII value of character'A'. - This method writes the corresponding character to the file.

 - Since we used try-with-resources, the stream is automatically closed.

-● void write(char[] cbuf, int off, int len)
+● void write(char[] cbuf, int off, int len) – Writes characters from a char array#

 Output:#

-File content (output.txt
+File content (output.txt):

 Explanation: